“A good school provides a rounded education for the whole person.

 - ‘Enable Me’ Day with focus on overcoming the challenges of a disability

-- Visiting theatre groups eg Cat’s Grin Theatre (Shakespeare), M&M Productions (Secret Garden)
+- Visiting theatre groups eg Cat’s Grin Theatre (Shakespeare), M&M Productions (The Jungle Book 2020)

 - Judaism workshop, visit to Hindu temple, visit to Sikh temple (study of other faiths)